Hadrien-de-Boisset/fancy-bibli/README.md

 Fancy bibli is a very simple application designed to navigate through a static library of files on a server.

+## How do I pronounce that name

+It's pronounced bee-blee

 ## Installation

-Drop index.php and bibli-utils in the top-most folder of your library
+Drop index.php and bibli-utils in the top-most folder of your library's hierarchy

 ## What's the point of this thing ?